 The vast majority of Jewish people bypass beit din divorces in favor of civil divorces.
 Let's examine the reasons why that is.

-Doubt regarding whether or not a beit din divorce will be enforceable by law.
-There is precedent around the country that the decisions of beit dins have been honored by civil courts especially when both sides have been represented by counsel during the prenuptial agreement phase as well as in the divorce.
+Doubt regarding whether or not a beit din divorce will be enforceable by Law.
+There is precedent around the country that the decisions of best dins have been honored by civil courts, mainly when counsel has represented both sides during the prenuptial agreement phase and in the divorce.

 Concern over whether or not a beit din can handle the complexities of many divorce cases.
-If your divorce involves a large amount of community property, complicated issues regarding your child or messy emotional and personal issues with your spouse the thought may have entered your mind that a beit din is not appropriate in your case.
-There are multiple beit dins available in the country and your prenuptial agreement should state the particular beit dein that you and your spouse want your divorce to be heard should that step be necessary.
+Suppose your divorce involves many community properties, complicated issues regarding your child, or messy emotional and personal issues with your spouse.
+In that case, the thought may have entered your mind that a beit din is not appropriate in your case.
+There are multiple best dins available in the country, and your prenuptial agreement should state the particular best dein that you and your spouse want your divorce to be heard should that step be necessary.

-Using the beit din to your personal advantage against the teachings of Judaism
+Using the beit din to your advantage against the teachings of Judaism

-A few rotten apples spoil the whole bunch and the same can be said of divorcing Jews.
+A few rotten apples spoil the whole bunch, which can be said of divorcing Jews.
 A beit din exists to benefit the Jewish community in its area.

-For instance, it is not uncommon for men who receive a “poor” outcome in civil court to request a get through their local beit din in order to have the civil decision relitigated in a Jewish court.
-The system is set up as it is to benefit people and strengthen communities.
+For instance, it is not uncommon for men who receive a "poor" outcome in civil court to request a get through their local beit din to have the civil decision relitigated in a Jewish court.
+The system is set up to benefit people and strengthen communities.

 When is a Jewish person permitted to go to a secular court for a divorce?

-As a Jewish person, you must get permission from your beit din in order to attend a secular court in regard to your divorce.
+As a Jewish person, you must get permission from your beit din to attend a secular court regarding your divorce.

 If your spouse has refused to participate in the beit din proceedings or is one where the beit din is incapable of handling that type of case are two situations where you may be justified in requesting permission to attend civil court instead of a qualified beit din to have your divorce adjudicated.